English Royal Renaissance: 3 Days in London Itinerary

 Harrods

 Enjoy a quintessentially English practice from the early 19th century as you’re entertained by live piano music in the tea room.
-Although the meticulously prepared delights appear to be on the smaller side, after eating all of this finger food I was sufficiently satiated—so definitely don’t arrive on a full stomach!
-Harrods offers high tea daily from 12:00 - 7:00 PM, and after raising my pinky finger during this perfectly posh afternoon I’d undoubtedly say high tea is a must-do activity when visiting London.
+Although the meticulously prepared delights appear to be on the smaller side, after eating all this finger food I was sufficiently satiated—so definitely don’t arrive on a full stomach!
+Harrods offers high tea daily from 12:00 - 7:00 PM, and after raising my pinky during this perfectly posh afternoon I’d undoubtedly say high tea is a must-do activity when visiting London.
 Suck on one last sugar cube before saying “pip pip, cheerio” to Harrods!

 Dinner — Bao

-Relax after your final afternoon in London, and then get dressed because it’s time for one last dinner at Bao!
-The original Soho location on Lexington Street is a quick 7 minute walk from Piccadilly Circus, and has been described as a poetic translation of Taiwanese Xiao Chi houses.
-The Michelin Bib Gourmand has validated the excellence of these steamy buns and reimagined xiao chi snacks with awards spanning eight consecutive years, meaning a night at unpretentious Bao is sure to be an unforgettable treat.
-For only about £6 per bao, it’s truly mind boggling that your dishes will be prepared with the finest produce including bespoke beef rump aged for 40-50 days, hand dived scallops, and edition-marked chi shang rice, the ‘champagne of rice’ in Taiwan.
-Open daily from 12:00-9:00 PM, walk-ins are welcome at Bao with optional bookings offered online, but due to the small, counter-style nature of the space I’d recommend making a reservation if you have the foresight to do so.
+For only ~£6 per bao, it’s truly mind boggling dishes are prepared with the finest produce including bespoke beef rump aged for 40-50 days, hand-dived scallops, and edition-marked chi shang rice—the ‘champagne of rice’ in Taiwan.
+Open daily from 12:00 - 9:00 PM, walk-ins are welcome with optional bookings offered online, but due to the small, counter-style nature of the space I recommend making a reservation.
 This light and affordable, yet totally satisfying meal is the perfect way to wrap up your short stint in London!

 How Much Do Three Days in London Cost?